lucasvonhagen/lucasvonhagen/README.md

 ## About Me
 Im a 26 year old with a passion for new technology, devolopment and information security.
 Currently working on new projects to expand my skills in full-stack development, system design and algorithms.

-Currently working remote as a fullstack developer for Malmö Consulting Group AB.
+Currently working remotely as a fullstack developer for Malmö Consulting Group AB.

 **BSc in Computer Science from Malmö University**